SOFT2020-Test/Assignment-3/README.md

 );
 ```

-Finally, Clone the project and run it up in your favorite IDE.
+Finally, clone the project and run it up in your favorite IDE.
 If setup correct you should see it running with all the tests passing.